karlic/MikoNeoDriver/Documentation/MikoNeoBoardProtocol.md

 	would announce that the piece on square d2 has moved to d4.
 	**NOTE** that no information is given on which piece (King, pawn, etc.) has moved.

+**Note:** that the moves are sent "raw" i.e., without the prefix `0#` or the suffix `*` used by the Square Off Pro.
+(In fact, including them causes errors.)

+## Characteristic f9664d70-93ff-4cfe-9bfe-b5866aa5bef2
-Data sent **to** the board when playing against the app is a little more complicated.
+Data sent **to** the board when playing against the Miko app are a little more complicated.
-(It has to be more complicated since the Neo actually moves the pieces itself.)
+(It has to be more complicated since the Neo actually moves the pieces on the board itself.)
 Rather than "piece up" and "piece down", the start and end coordinates for the move are sent.

 **NOTE** though that the coordinates are given as x,y coordinates followed by `|`, such that square a1 is 0,0 and h8 is 7,7.
-TODO: Check pipe symbol is mandatory
 **NOTE ALSO** that some coordinates (only the end ones??) are offset by 0.08 for reasons unknown.
 **NOTE FURTHER** that Knights (and other pieces??) have to make more than one move to get to their destination.